A Dog Named Madison Dutifully Guarded His Family’s Burnt-Out Home For Weeks, Waiting For Them To Come Home

 Shayla came up with the idea to bring with her a piece of clothing that Andrea had worn, on the belief that Madison would recognize the smell.
 It worked!
 Shayla says she was able to gain the dog’s trust, and she (Shayla) dutifully kept bringing Madison food and water while he waited for his people to return to what was left of their home.

-Finally, return home they did, and an overjoyed dog greeted the couple, who had “hoped and prayed” that their beloved pet survived the fire and didn’t wind up getting lost afterwards.
+Finally, they were able to return home and an overjoyed dog greeted the couple, who had “hoped and prayed” that their beloved pet survived the fire and didn’t wind up getting lost afterward.

 “I’m so happy I’m crying as I write this!
 He didn’t give up through the storms or the fire!
 A LOOOOONG month it must have been for him!”